Can Encrypted DNS Be Fast?: Related Work

 Researchers have also studied in depth how DNS influences application performance.
-Sundaresan et al. use a deployment of 4,200 home gateways by SamKnows and the FCC to identify performance bottlenecks for residential broadband networks~\cite{sundaresan2013measuring}.
+Sundaresan et al. used an early MBA deployment of 4,200 home gateways to identify performance bottlenecks for residential broadband networks~\cite{sundaresan2013measuring}.
 This study found that page load times for users in home networks are significantly influenced by slow DNS response times.
-Wang et al. introduced WProf, a profiling system that analyzes factors that contribute to page load times~\cite{wang2013demystifying}.
+Wang et al. introduced WProf, a profiling system that analyzes various factors that contribute to page load times~\cite{wang2013demystifying}.
 They found that queries for uncached domain names at recursive resolvers can account for up to 13\% of the critical path delay for page loads.
 Otto et al. found that CDN performance was significantly affected by clients choosing recursive resolvers that are far away from CDN caches~\cite{otto2012content}.
-As a result, Otto et al. proposed \textit{namehelp}, a DNS proxy that sends queries for CDN-hosted content to directly to authoritative servers.
-Allman studied conventional DNS performance from 100 residences in a neighborhood and found that only 3.6\% of connections were blocked on DNS with lookup times greater than either 20 ms or 1\% of the application's transaction time~\cite{allman2020putting}.
+As a result of these findings.
+Otto et al. proposed \textit{namehelp}, a DNS proxy that sends queries for CDN-hosted content to directly to authoritative servers.
+Allman studied conventional DNS performance from 100 residences in a neighborhood and found that only 3.6\% of connections were blocked on DNS with lookup times greater than either 20 ms or 1\% of the application's total transaction time~\cite{allman2020putting}.

 Past work studied the performance impact of ``last mile" connections to home networks in various ways.
 Kreibich et al. proposed Netalyzr as a Java applet that users run from devices in their home networks to test debug their Internet connectivity.
 Netalyzr probes test servers outside of the home network to measure latency, IPv6 support, DNS manipulation, and more.
 Their system was run from over 99,000 public IP addresses, which enabled them to study network connectivity at scale~\cite{kreibich2010netalyzr}.
 Dischinger et al. measured bandwidth, latency, and packet loss from 1,894 hosts and 11 major commercial cable and DSL providers in North America and Europe.
 This work found that the ``last mile" connection between an ISP and a home network is often a performance bottleneck, which they could not have captured by performing measurements outside of the home network.
 However, their measurements were performed from hosts located within homes, rather than the home gateway.
 This introduces confounding factors between hosts and the home gateway, such as poor Wi-Fi performance.